- Contractor Resources

-In order to dissolve a company, you must submit a DS01 form to strike off your company, which needs to be signed by all directors and will be sent to Companies House.
-You must also send copies to shareholders, creditors and employees within a week of submitting this form.
-If no objectives have been made, your company will be dissolved within 2 months of submitting this information.
+To dissolve a company, you must submit a DS01 form to strike off your company, which needs to be signed by all directors and will be sent to Companies House.
+You must also send copies to shareholders, creditors, and employees within a week of submitting this form.
+If no objectives have been made, your company will be dissolved within two months of submitting this information.
 The cost of striking off is £10, and this payment cannot come from the company.

-Dissolution is suitable if you have decided that you’re no longer interested in trading through your limited company, or you opened it for a specific set of purposes which have now been fulfilled.
+Dissolution is suitable if you have decided that you’re no longer interested in trading through your limited company or you opened it for a specific set of purposes that have now been fulfilled.
 If you have no intention of trading through this company and there is a cash surplus, striking off is often the easiest thing to do.